 Fat Spike Lavandin.
-Lavandula x intermedia 'Grosso'.
+Lavandula xintermedia 'Grosso'.
 If I could grow one lavender only, 'Grosso' would be my first choice.
 For form, color, and year round good looks, this hybrid can't be beat.
 It was discovered in the Vaucluse District of France in 1972 and named after the famous lavender grower Pierre Grosso.
 It has become an important commercial cultivar because of its disease resistance.
-We call it Fat Spike because of its huge, dark violet flower heads.
-3 inches long and filled with 10 circles of flowers atop stately 14 to 20 inch stems.
+We call it Fat Spike because of its huge, dark violet flower heads, 3 inches long and filled with 10 circles of flowers atop stately 14 to 20 inch stems.
 The plants form gorgeous gray mounds of foliage that are 20 inches high (nearly 4 feet when in bloom) and 3 feet in diameter.
 Plant on 30 to 48- inch centers.
 Note: Fat Spike is not the proper cultivar name, it is 'Grosso'.
-I have seen several mail order nurseries offering plants under both names, as different
+I have seen several mail order nurseries offering plants under both names, as different plants!
+Limited supplies.

 Fred Boutin Lavandin.

-Lavandula x intermedia 'Fred Boutin'.
+Lavandula xintermedia 'Fred Boutin'.
 Unique, large plants reach 20 inches in height and 30 inches across.
 Violet flowers.

 Provence Lavandin.
-Lavandula x intermedia 'Provence'.
+Lavandula xintermedia 'Provence'.
 This French hybrid produces long, elegantly pointed gray-green leaves that create a large globular plant.
-Although the name seems to indicate otherwise, and many catalogs claim it to be, this is not one of the cultivars used in the commercial oil trade.
-Vegetative plants are 18 to 20 inches tall and may reach 3 feet in diameter.
-Long 18-inch flower spikes carry clusters of dark aster violet flowers.
-Space on 3 foot centers.
+Although the name seems to indicate otherwise, and many catalogs claim it to be, this is not one of the Space on 36-inch centers.